pathbox/pathbox.github.io/_posts/2017-03-17-close-to-channel.md

 // print channel 1
 // after received

-// send is in the sub goroutinue
+// send is in the sub goroutine
-// receive is in the sub goroutinue
+// receive is in the sub goroutine

 // receive is be ready first, then send
 // receive is blocking until send the data, it is not good